jffp113/BlockchainTrustDecentralization/README.md

 ## Pre-requisites
+Because our project is containerized we have only few dependencies necessary:

+It is recommended the prototype is tested on Linux environments, as no tests were done for Windows/MacOS systems and its behaviour and dependencies may be unpredictable on said platforms.

+- make - to use the makefile provided in the signer node, however its not mandatory.
+- Docker version >= 20.10.6
+- docker-compose version >= 1.29.1

+Currently docker-compose is integrated with Docker cli tool, but we haven't tested.

 ## Reference
 <a name="thesis">1.</a> J. Pereira.
 Decentralizing Trust with Resilient Group Signatures in Blockchains, MSc Thesis.
 Universidade Nova de Lisboa, 2021.